brown-band/website/pages/scripts/1998-1999/fall/yale.md

 :sd[Band forms ICBM, plays #4]

-We thank Jane for joining us today -- she just landed in time to inform us of the secrets of the Yale Band's Intelligence Division.
-It didn't take long.
+We thank Jane for joining us today -- she just landed in time to inform us of the secrets of the Yale Band’s Intelligence Division.
+It didn’t take long.
 Her debriefing was brief, and the chafing finally ceased.
 Therefore, the Band just underwent training on how to act like the Yale "Precision" Marching Band.

 There were a few other things that we had to learn before we could come out here and successfully act like the Yale Band (because Killer Gumbys don’t just walk funny).